17.10.2020

 Status

-: regional colloquial.
+: regionally colloquial.

 , probably for the taste of the cooked mushroom.

-Synonyms: green, green.
+Synonyms: brilliant green, green stuff.

-• white swamp;
+• white marshland;

 • cap;